Trump declares push for census citizenship question not over, calls reports ‘FAKE’

 “The News Reports about the Department of Commerce dropping its quest to put the Citizenship Question on the Census is incorrect or, to state it differently, FAKE!”
 Trump tweeted on Wednesday.
 “We are absolutely moving forward, as we must, because of the importance of the answer to this question.”

+DEROY MURDOCK: TRUMP BOTCHES CITIZENSHIP QUESTION WITH TOO MUCH LAWYERING AND TOO LITTLE EXPLANATION

 Trump had tweeted Tuesday night that he “asked the Department of Commerce and the Department of Justice to do whatever is necessary to bring this most vital of questions, and this very important case, to a successful conclusion.”
-But he did not, at the time, directly contradict the message from the department responsible for the once-a-decade national headcount.
+But he did not, at the time, seem to contradict the message from the department responsible for the once-a-decade national headcount.

 Just hours before that tweet, Secretary Wilbur Ross had announced that his department was going ahead with printing the census without the question.